Jacksonville sorority spreads awareness of domestic violence, shares ways to get help

 JACKSONVILLE, N.C.
-(WNCT) People in the east are spreading awareness to reduce domestic violence.
+(WNCT) — People in Eastern North Carolina are spreading awareness to reduce domestic violence.

 According to the National Coalition Against Domestic Violence, more than 20,000 calls are placed a day to domestic violence hotlines across the country.
 In North Carolina, nearly 44% of women and 19% of men say they are affected by this firsthand.